kubernetes-sigs/cri-tools/docs/crictl.md

 crictl is currently in Beta and still under quick iterations.
 It is hosted at the [cri-tools](https://github.com/kubernetes-sigs/cri-tools) repository.
 We encourage the CRI developers to report bugs or help extend the coverage by adding more functionalities.

+> **NOTE:** The below steps are based on linux-amd64, however you can get downloads for all other platforms (Windows, ARM, etc) in the [releases page](https://github.com/kubernetes-sigs/cri-tools/release).

 ## Install crictl

 `crictl` can be downloaded from cri-tools [release page](https://github.com/kubernetes-sigs/cri-tools/releases):